roblaing/erlang-webapp-howto/unit5/README.md

-In this tutorial I'm introducing Erlang Term Storage, <a href="https://erlang.org/doc/man/ets.html">ets</a>, to cache the data downloaded from OpenWeather so it can be rendered any number of times without needing another download from the service provider.
+In this tutorial I'm introducing Erlang Term Storage, <a href="https://erlang.org/doc/man/ets.html">ets</a>, to cache the data downloaded from OpenWeather so it can be rendered any number of times without needing another download from the data provider.

 I intend to explore Erlang's caching options further in Unit 6.
 The ASCIIChan project in
 <a href="https://github.com/roblaing/erlang-webapp-howto/tree/master/unit3">Unit 3</a>, for instance, could probably be improved